 • Constricted (Small) Pupils

-Once you or someone you love has experienced an opiate overdose, it is important that you seek immediate treatment with the first step being a medically assisted opiate detox program like Coastal Detox that is located in South Florida which will not only detox you in a calm, positive atmosphere but can assist you in finding long term treatment programs that will assist in long term sobriety.
+Once you or someone you love has experienced an opiate overdose, you must seek immediate treatment, with the first step being a medically assisted opiate detox program like Coastal Detox, which is located in South Florida and will not only detox you in a calm, positive atmosphere but can assist you in finding long term treatment programs that will help in long term sobriety.

 Addiction treatment is usually the next step after an overdose.
 At a recovery center like Coastal Detox, individuals can receive the care they deserve to lead healthier lives.